Registration

 Any late registration is automatically subject to approval for late registration, which may be denied if sufficient supporting documentation is not provided.

-For any other inquiries, I will contact the school office.
+For any other inquiries, I contact the school administration office.

 Multi-Service Student Card (CMS)